South India’s Golden Chariot luxury train

 Pinterest pin for Go Eat Do's blog post about the Golden Chariot luxury train service in south India

 Use Pinterest?
-Pin this and return to read Go Eat Do’s blog post about the Golden Chariot luxury train service in southern India.
+Pin this and return to read Go Eat Do’s blog post about the Golden Chariot luxury train service in South India.

 Two of the stops along the route, Hampi and Pattadakal, give you opportunities to explore UNESCO World Heritage Sites.
 Shravanabelagola, with its monolithic, thousand-year-old statue of the Jain ascetic Lord Bahubali, Mysore’s Indo-Saracenic style Amba Vilas Palace, and the intricately sculpted twelfth-century Hoysala temples of Belur and Halebid are also on the itinerary.

-Sunset over Hampi, one of the destinations visited during a tour of southern India on the Golden Chariot
+Stone chariot at the Vittala (Vitthala) Temple in Hampi, one of the places visited during a tour of southern India on the Golden Chariot

-Sunset over Hampi, one of the destinations visited during a tour of southern India on the Golden Chariot luxury rail service.
+Stone chariot at the Vittala (Vitthala) Temple in Hampi, one of the places visited during a tour of southern India on the Golden Chariot.

 Indian wildlife and Goa’s coast

-Though none of the state’s coastal resorts are included on the journey, Goa, the train’s final stop, provides an opportunity to enjoy golden sands and the briny warmth of the Arabian Sea.
+None of Karnataka’s coastal resorts were included on the journey I enjoyed.
+However, Goa, the train’s final stop, was an opportunity to appreciate the golden sands and warmth of the Arabian Sea.

 There’s also a chance to enjoy some of the region’s wildlife.
-An overnight stay at the Kabini River Lodge provides opportunities to take jeep and boat safaris within the Rajiv Gandhi National Park (also known as Nagarhole.
-I was fortunate enough to sight a tiger while there.
+An overnight stay at the Kabini River Lodge provides opportunities to take jeep and boat safaris in Nagarahole Tiger Reserve.
+While there, I was fortunate enough to sight a tiger.

-An air-conditioned coach follows the train throughout its journey, picking up the Golden Chariot’s passengers from the railway stations and providing transport to and from sights of interest.
+An air-conditioned coach follows the train throughout its journey.
+It picks up the Golden Chariot’s passengers from railway stations and provides transport to and from places of interest.

-Should you develop a case of ‘temple fatigue’ or feel the need for a break from the daily infusion of in-depth commentaries provided by guides, local specialists who join up with the group at each of the stations, you can always opt out of the excursions.
+Should you develop a case of ‘temple fatigue’ or feel the need for a break from the daily infusion of in-depth commentaries provided by guides, who are local specialists who join the group along the route, you can opt out of excursions.

 The train’s Aragoya carriage houses an ayurvedic spa, a compact gym with cardiovascular fitness machines and a business centre with internet access.
-The spa treatments, administered by specialist staff, include aromatherapy and Swedish massages, plus de-tox and de-stress packages.
-Impressively, despite the obvious space constraints of a railway carriage, the spa is equipped with two steam rooms.
+The spa treatments, administered by specialist staff, include aromatherapy and Swedish massages.
+De-tox and de-stress packages are available too.
+Despite the obvious space constraints of a railway carriage, the spa is equipped with two steam rooms.

-The train runs to a prodigious length, with a total of eighteen coaches, including engines on either end.
-Eleven of these carriages are given over to sleeping quarters named after the dynasties which formerly ruled over territories in Karnataka, such as Rashtrakuta, Vijayanagara and Chalukya.
+The train runs to a prodigious length, with a total of 18 coaches, including engines at either end.
+Of those, 11 carriages are given over to sleeping quarters.
+They are named after the dynasties which formerly ruled over territories in Karnataka, including Rashtrakuta, Vijayanagara and Chalukya.

-Each of the carriages has a full-time coach attendant who provides an attentive, butler service.
-The four cabins have en suite bathroom facilities and are decorated with bedspreads made of hand-woven silk.
+Each carriage has a full-time coach attendant who provides a butler service.
+The four cabins in each carriage have en suite bathrooms and are decorated with bedspreads made of hand-woven silk.
 The cabin designs are influenced by the Mysore and Belur-Halebidu schools of art and architecture but feature light-coloured wood and a television.

 One of the highlights of travelling on the Golden Chariot is the outstanding food.
-The executive chef, Deepak Chaubey, does a great job of sourcing top-quality fresh and seasonal ingredients.
+Executive chef Deepak Chaubey does a great job of sourcing top-quality fresh and seasonal ingredients.
 His team creates their dishes using electric ovens and hot plates, as gas cooking is not permitted on the Indian Railways.
 Cooks work in two narrow galley-style kitchens, one for Indian cuisine and the other for Continental-style preparations.

 Dining on the Golden Chariot

-The on-board meals are served in two dining cars, named Ruchi (Sanskrit for ‘fine taste’) and Nalapaka (after a king and legendary chef from the Hindu epic, The Mahabharata), by attentive waiters who aren’t afraid of chatting about themselves during respectful, good-natured exchanges of small talk.
+The onboard meals are served in two dining cars, named Ruchi (Sanskrit for ‘fine taste’) and Nalapaka (after a king and legendary chef from the Hindu epic, The Mahabharata).
+The attentive waiters aren’t afraid to chat about themselves during respectful, good-natured exchanges.

 Golden Chariot luxury train

 The range of food is impressive.
 Continental and Indian options are served at every mealtime, with vegetarian and non-vegetarian choices in both.
 Karnataka is rich in regional cuisines, with Udupi, Kodava and Mangalorean cooking counting among the state’s varied and celebrated styles.
-Chef Chaubey does a great job of incorporating a range of Karnatakan dishes into his thalis.
+Chef Chaubey does a great job of incorporating a range of dishes from Karnataka in his thalis.

 Knowing that you are trundling towards the next attraction while conversing over a drink, and can effortlessly retire to a comfortable bed, helps take the stress out of travel.
 That’s one of the chief attractions of travelling on the Golden Chariot.